cyril-ui-developer/simple-react-app/README.md

 3. Used Git hook with Husky - for every commit, the hooks will run eslint first, if there is/are no linting error(s), then commmit will pass else fail.
 Only properly linted code are pushed to the repository.
 4. Redux-Thunk - Basic Redux store allows only simple synchronous updates.
 Redux-Thunk middleware extends the store and was used to write async logic that interacts with the store.
 5. Axios  - used Axios to make http requests.
 Prefeered Axios over native fetch() method because of it ability to perform automatic transforms of JSON data.
 Fetch() requires two-step process when handing JSON data.
-6. Jest and Enzyme are popular unit testing tools for React application
+6. Jest and Enzyme are popular unit testing tools for React application with smooth learning curve and great community support.

 ## Trade-offs you might have made, anything you left out, or what
 ##you might do differently if you were to spend additional time on the project.
 1. Improve user experience and interface - design high fidelity mockup, use Material-UI, CSS preprocessor like SSAS, cover all edge cases for form field validations, responsive design
 2. Implement React Router for component navigation
-3. Write more test cases
+3. Write more test cases, esp. for redux reducer and actions
 4. Middleware library - use Redux-saga instead of Redux-thunk to write asynchronous code that looks synchronous
 5. Reselect - use reselect, a memorized selector function for writing more concise logic
 6. Lodash - use lodash for utility tasks like object manipulation